Safest Teeth Whiteners

 Dentures are prosthetic teeth that replace missing teeth or broken teeth.
 People of all ages and with various needs use permanent and temporary dentures.

-Whatever the reason, dentures fit into your mouth and are supported by the surrounding gum tissue.
-They can give you a new, beautiful smile and boost your confidence.
+Whatever the reason, dentures can give you a new, beautiful smile and boost your confidence.

 Most dentures are removable, but there are various types of dentures to choose from.
 Different dentures may be better-suited for your lifestyle.
-A general dentist or prosthodontist can talk through your options and get you a set of dentures quickly.
+A general dentist or prosthodontist can talk through your options and get you a set of dentures.

 The different types of dentures available include the following: